fcipriani/jquery.searchit.js/README.md

 	// Text to show when no element matches the typed text
 	noElementText: "No elements found",

-	// Load the currently selected option in the text field at startup
+	// Load the currently selected option in the text fields at startup
 	loadSelectedOption: false

 Demo: